Diseases & Conditions

 Treatment of rickets begins with Vitamin D and calcium supplementation.

 Children who have been diagnosed with nutritional rickets will immediately start Vitamin D supplementation of 1,000 to 2,000 internaitonal units (IU) per day.
 Sometimes much higher levels of Vitamin D are used under a doctor's care.

 Calcium intake should be 1,000 to 1,500 mg daily, whether through calcium-rich foods or supplementation.

 Children with inherited rickets are usually treated by an expert in hormones (endocrinologist).

 The key to preventing rickets is to make sure your child is getting enough Vitamin D and calcium.

-- Older children and adolescents should get 1000-1500 IU of Vitamin D every day.
+- Older children.
+Research suggests older children and adolescents should get 600 to 1,500 IU of Vitamin D every day.

 Rickets remains a serious nutritional disorder that results from calcium or Vitamin D deficiency.
 Prevention of rickets is important.
-Playing outside in the sun and eating dairy products and other calcium-rich foods is the key to preventing rickets.
+Playing outside in the sun for safe amounts of time and eating dairy products and other calcium-rich foods are key to preventing rickets.
 Vitamin D should be supplemented for most children.